-From Arthur Strauss, DDS, OSB - "Consider the impact of breath holding creating adrenaline as an aid to breathing and focusing on the task on hand.
-Also consider a posture change negating or turning off a usual postural compensation that is successfully being used to keep the throat opened by counter balancing a slack tongue.
+"Consider the impact of breath holding creating adrenaline as an aid to breathing and focusing on the task on hand.
+Also consider a posture change negating or turning off a usual postural compensation that is successfully being used to keep the throat opened by counterbalancing a slack tongue.

-This will allow closing of the throat (induced apnea) unless the compensation of increased adrenaline takes over.
-Could this action be a subconscious shift in compensations towards one utilizing more adrenaline?
-Can it lead to becoming an adrenaline junkie?".
+This will allow the closing of the throat (induced apnea) unless the compensation of increased adrenaline takes over.
+Could this action be a subconscious shift in compensation towards one utilizing more adrenaline?
+Can it lead to becoming an adrenaline junkie?"

 Holding your breath when you perform stomach crunches may cause your blood pressure to spike higher than it normally would during resistance training.
 Does it help create a stroke?
 Could very well be IMO.

-Most of us got into emotional, energetic and personal power trouble in the first place because of some sort of chronic breath holding.
-The breath holding "hunger-for-air" illness model approach conditions the body to function with less air and this can have temporary benefits by raising the CO2 levels but I have not seen it to increase a coordinated lung volume, breathing ease, and nervous system balance to any great degree over time.
+Most of us got into emotional, energetic, and personal power trouble in the first place because of some sort of chronic breath holding.
+The breath-holding "hunger-for-air" illness model approach conditions the body to function with less air, and this can have temporary benefits by raising the CO2 levels, but I have not seen it to increase coordinated lung volume, breathing ease, and nervous system balance to any great degree over time.

 I believe that if you breathe bigger, easier and in balance, the oxygen cost of breathing goes down.
 If you hold back your deepest easiest effortless breathing, if you inappropriately interrupt the natural ebb and flow of healthy respiration, the oxygen cost of breathing goes UP along with your stress levels. .

-Breath holding can give some relief from hyperventilation but at the cost of tightening the stomach muscles, worsening the startle response and over time inviting shallow breathing. the Hale Clinic founded by Prince Charles in the UK used to teach a Russian breath holding techniques for asthma and they no longer do that.
+Breath-holding can give some relief from hyperventilation but at the cost of tightening the stomach muscles, worsening the startle response and over time inviting shallow breathing.
+The Hale Clinic, founded by Prince Charles in the UK, used to teach Russian breath-holding techniques for asthma, and they no longer do that.

 I often hear of yoga teachers and personal power experts advocating a pattern of say the 2:4:6:4 ratio; 2 inhale: 4 hold : 6 exhale: 4 hold; or 2:4:16:4 ratio; or whatever numbers they think are good or fit their opinion.